 In the restaurant sector the biggest volumes of fresh fish are consumed in staff restaurants and in public sector premises, including schools and other institutional kitchens, where the popular choices are pink and white fish portions and other products easy for cooking.
 These include not only pink fish, but also white-fleshed marine fish, such as pollack and cod.
-Success requires a fresh fish supply chain that is quick and efficient."

 The seafood sector in Finland is still very fragmented, even though concentration has begun to occur in recent years.
 A number of mergers and acquisitions have occurred in the sector, involving the integration of fish processors and fish farmers.
 A typical fish processing company is small or no more than medium sized, and is privately owned.
 It may focus on product ranges for the retail sector and the food service sector, or it may choose to concentrate on a narrower area of the market.